Impulse Control Disorders

 • Have family problems such as fighting or abuse

-• Use some medicine that treat Parkinson disease
+• Use some medicine to treat Parkinson disease

 • Have late stage Parkinson disease